skupperproject/skupper-example-patient-portal/README.md

 ## Step 7: Deploy and expose the database

-Use `docker` to run the database service on your machine.
+Use `docker` to run the database service on your local machine.
 In the public namespace, use the `skupper gateway expose` command to expose the database on the Skupper network.

 Use `kubectl get service/database` to ensure the database service is available.

-Console for _public_:
+**Console for _public_:**

 ~~~ shell
 docker run --detach --rm -p 5432:5432 quay.io/ssorj/patient-portal-database